 - The album, song, time-mark, and name of the soloist

 - The type of line it is, such as a ii V, or a major line

-Start practicing with a piece of scratch paper in front of you the next time you practice.
-Write down anything that you think is interesting without judging then and there whether it is something you truly care about.
-Then, transition the best lines you find on this scratch paper to your line journal.
+Today, start practicing with a piece of scratch paper near you.
+Get in the habit of writing down anything that you think is interesting without worrying whether it’s something you truly care about.
+Then later, transition the best lines you find on this scratch paper to your line journal.

-Stop living in a mess of notes and scribbles.
-Start a formal line journal and keep it up!
+Stop living in a mess of notes and scribbles where your precious musical ideas get lost and disappear!
+Start a dedicated line journal and keep it up…